• Home

 Property division focuses on the assets shared between the two parties.
 This is about who gets what, who pays what, and what happens to all the tangible things in your life, including maintenance (formerly known as alimony), child support (if applicable), debts, and retirement accounts.

 Everything you own may be at stake.
-Divorce law is constantly changing, and an expert will ensure that you have sure you have every opportunity to a fair and equitable result.
+Divorce law is constantly changing, and an expert will ensure you have every opportunity for a fair and equitable result.

 You don’t want an Order that you cannot afford to maintain.
-If that happens, you’ll be back in court on a Contempt Motion, which can lead to more attorney fees, court appearances, and possible jail time.
+If that happens, you’ll be back in court on a Contempt Motion, leading to more attorney fees, court appearances, and possible jail time.

 Child Custody in Contested Divorces

 In any case, the best interests of your children should always be the top priority.
-Your attorney should join you as an advocate for the needs of your children during and beyond the divorce process.
+Your attorney should join you as an advocate for your children’s needs during and beyond the divorce process.
 Child custody settlements can affect where and how your children grow up and, in turn, how they come to live their own lives.

 Haefner Law Office knows how to protect your children in court.
 Family law has remained our utmost priority in all proceedings since day one.
-While a settlement is always preferred, we advise strongly against agreeing to parenting plans that you don’t want.
+While a settlement is always preferred, we strongly advise against agreeing to parenting plans you don’t want.

 To avoid an unhappy party filing a Motion to Modify in the later years, we will work with you to pursue the best and most tangible parenting plan for your family, even if it may mean going to trial.
 Whether settlement or trial, we’ll fight for you each step of the way.